Skip to content

 Built-in Filter Rules

-Filtering Keys
+Key Filtering

 toml

-allow_key_prefix = ["user:", "product:"]
+allow_key_prefix = ["user:", "product:"] # allow-listed key prefixes

-allow_key_suffix = [":active", ":valid"]
+allow_key_suffix = [":active", ":valid"] # allow-listed key suffixes

-block_key_prefix = ["temp:", "cache:"]
+block_key_prefix = ["temp:", "cache:"] # block-listed key prefixes

-block_key_suffix = [":tmp", ":old"]
+block_key_suffix = [":tmp", ":old"] # block-listed key suffixes

-Filtering Databases
+Database Filtering

 toml